xonsh/xonsh/docs/faq.rst

 versions of Python *had* an exec statement whose syntax would have clashed with the sh-lang command form.

 Yes, we are sorry.
-But the alternative is that import programs that use exec under the covers, such as SSH and gdb, would not be usable when xonsh is set as the default shell.
+But the alternative is that important programs that use exec under the covers, such as SSH and gdb, would not be usable when xonsh is set as the default shell.
 (Note that we can't rename the exec() function since Python would fail.)
 As usability is the most important aspect of a shell,